rwcarlsen/moose/framework/notes.md

 - Keeping track of query ids is a huge pain.
 Is there a better way to track+cache queries?
     - macro that caches on the warehouse by a file and line number string of the call location?
         But this doesn't handle thread locking.

+- add a way to "lock" the warehouse as immutable (except the cache) to prevent new objects from being added (but still allow updating existing objects.